BiAksoy/graph-coloring-app/README.md

 # Graph Coloring App

-This is a Python application that allows you to interactively color graphs using the tkinter and networkx libraries.
-The app lets you define nodes, edges, and available colors, and then visually displays the graph with colors assigned to nodes while ensuring no adjacent nodes have the same color.
+A simple Python application for graph coloring using the Tkinter, NetworkX, and Matplotlib.
+This application allows users to input a graph by specifying nodes, edges, and available colors.
+It then performs a graph coloring algorithm to color the nodes in such a way that no two adjacent nodes have the same color.

 ## Installation